qiaochen/LLM_RAG_papers/README.md

 > From Table 2,  answer qualities across benchmarks are comparable between fine-tuned and base LLMs, while the recall and precision of retrieved citations are better.
 The inference strategy further boosts citation quality on some benchmarks.

 - Lee, J., et al. (2024), [Gecko: Versatile Text Embeddings Distilled from Large Language Models](https://arxiv.org/abs/2403.20327).
-> This work tries to improve the
+> This work tries to improve the dense encoders for RAG by distilling knowledge from LLM. _On the Massive Text Embedding Benchmark (MTEB), Gecko with 256 embedding dimensions outperforms all existing entries with 768 embedding size.
+Gecko with 768 embedding dimensions achieves an average score of 66.31, competing with 7x larger models and 5x higher dimensional embeddings._

 #### c.
 RAG strategy
 - Jeong, S., Baek, J., Cho, S., Hwang, S. J., & Park, J. C. (2024).
 [Adaptive-RAG: Learning to Adapt Retrieval-Augmented Large Language Models through Question Complexity](https://arxiv.org/pdf/2403.14403.pdf). _arXiv preprint arXiv:2403.14403_.